Totally Killer: Plot

 On Halloween night, the group reconvenes at the amusement park while Lauren works on turning a popular attraction into a makeshift time machine for Jamie to return home.
 In the present, Chris helps Amelia fix their time machine as they realize the timeline is changing.
 The group lure the Sweet 16 Killer into a haunted house where he attacks them, only to be impaled by Kara, the future town sheriff, with a scythe.
 Doug is revealed as the killer, seeking revenge on the group for the death of his girlfriend Trish.
 Marisa admits that she, Tiffany, and Heather got Trish drunk one night and let her drive home, with her dying in an accident; Pam, however, was not present.
 As Jamie wonders why Pam received the note, a second killer appears and slits Marisa's throat.

 The second killer chases after Jamie, killing Chris's father along the way.
 The two face off in the new time machine as it activates, and the killer is revealed to be Chris from the present.
 Doug was the original killer, but Chris murdered Pam and forged the note in order to generate more content for his podcast.
 The two fight and Jamie kicks him into the spinning machine, killing him.
 Upon returning to the present day, she finds that Pam is still alive.
 However, Jamie's intervention in the past has resulted in an alternate future in which her parents got together earlier than they had originally.
 Consequently, she now has an older brother named Jamie and her new name is Colette.
-Lauren then gives her a notebook detailing everything that had changed from her intervention: Lauren and Pam became best friends; her new brother has a husband and a three-year-old daughter; Randy, her old coach, is now the school principal; Kara became chief of police, whose weed brownies have become well renown; Damon (aka 'Lurch'), the groundskeeper, started a video game company and anti-bullying association in honor of Trish, his sister; and Chris, traumatized by seeing his father killed by his alternate self, has traveled to a monastery in India to become a monk, though Lauren keeps tabs on him just in case.
+Lauren then gives her a notebook detailing everything that had changed from her intervention: Lauren and Pam became best friends; her new brother has a husband and a three-year-old daughter; Randy, her old coach, is now the school principal; Kara became chief of police, whose weed brownies have become well renowned; Damon (aka 'Lurch'), the groundskeeper, started a video game company and anti-bullying association in honor of Trish, his sister; and Chris, traumatized by seeing his father killed by his alternate self, has traveled to a monastery in India to become a monk, though Lauren keeps tabs on him just in case.